-A new way to publish and subscribe to events is coming: the Pub/Sub API pilot is launching in August 2021.
+A new way to publish and subscribe to events is coming: the Pub/Sub API pilot is launching in Summer 2021.
 These events could be Platform Events, Change Data Capture events, and/or Real-Time Event Monitoring events.
 The Pub/Sub API arrives hand-in-hand with the new Event Bus Runtime, a modern piece of behind-the-scenes infrastructure that will allow all Salesforce customers to scale to greater heights than ever before.
 Read more about the new runtime in this Salesforce Architects blog post.

 What is new about the Pub/Sub API?